Close

 How to Put Parental Controls on iPhone: The Complete Family Safety Guide

-The good news is that it is possible to set up parental controls on an iPhone, so you gain some more control over how your child uses their smartphone.
+The good news is that it is possible to limit usage and set up parental controls on an iPhone, giving you more oversight into how your child uses their smartphone.
+Many parents wonder exactly how to set up parental controls on iPhone devices quickly and effectively.

 Contents: